apache/hbase-operator-tools/hbase-hbck2/README.md

 _HBCK2_ does not do diagnosis, leaving that function to other tooling, described below.

-In hbase-2.x, the Master is the final arbiter of all state, so a general principal of _HBCK2_ is that it asks the Master to effect all repair.
+In hbase-2.x, the Master is the final arbiter of all state, so a general principal for most of _HBCK2_ commands is that it asks the Master to effect all repair.
 This means a Master must be up before you can run an _HBCK2_ command.

-_HBCK2_ works by making use of an intentionally obscured `HbckService` hosted on the Master.
+_HBCK2_ commands preferable implementation approach is to make use of an intentionally obscured `HbckService` hosted on the Master.
 The Service publishes a few methods for the _HBCK2_ tool to pull on.
-The first thing _HBCK2_ does is poke the cluster to ensure the service is available.
+Therefore, for _HBCK2_ commands relying on Master's `HbckService` facade, first thing _HBCK2_ does is poke the cluster to ensure the service is available.
-It will fail if it is not or if the `HbckService` is lacking a wanted facility.
+It will fail if it is not or if the `HbckService` is lacking the given method, and the same does not have a client side counterpart implementation.

 _HBCK2_ versions should be able to work across multiple hbase-2 releases.
 It will fail with a complaint if it is unable to run.
 There is no `HbckService` in versions of hbase before 2.0.3 and 2.1.1. _HBCK2_ will not work against these versions.

+As _HBCK2_ evolves independently from _HBase_ main project, there will be eventually the need to define new fix methods with client side implementations (at least until a related one can be added on Master's `HbckService` facade), so that _HBCK2_ can operate on such _HBase_ releases without requiring a cluster upgrade.
+One example of such methods is the _setRegionState_.

 ## Finding Problems